ina-qasim/Nova-/README.md

-Fintech Landing Page 🌐
+Nova Project 🌟

-A modern and responsive fintech landing page designed with HTML and CSS.
-Features engaging animations, service sections, pricing plans, testimonials, and a newsletter subscription.
-Fully optimized for desktop, tablet, and mobile devices.
+A modern, responsive web page template built with HTML and CSS.
+Includes sections like services, pricing, testimonials, FAQ, and contact forms, with smooth animations and a fully responsive design.

-Demo

-You can view a live demo here
- (replace # with your live link if hosted)

-Features ✨
+🚀 Features

-Hero Section – Eye-catching headline with call-to-action buttons and overlay card
+Hero Section: Engaging headline, call-to-action buttons, and overlay card

-Services – Animated service cards highlighting core offerings
+Services: Animated service cards highlighting key offerings

-Pricing Plans – Personal and business plans with responsive layout
+Pricing Plans: Personal and business plans with clear structure

-About Section – Mission statement, key values, and company vision
+About Section: Mission statement, key values, and company vision

-Testimonials – Realistic user feedback cards with images
+Testimonials: Realistic user feedback cards with images

-FAQ Section – Expandable questions with smooth transitions
+FAQ Section: Expandable questions for better UX

-Contact Section – Contact info and subscription form with responsive design
+Contact Section: Contact information and newsletter subscription

-Responsive Design – Works on all devices (desktop, tablet, mobile)

-Animations – Fade-in and slide-up effects for modern feel
+Animations: Fade-in and slide-up effects for modern feel

+Fully Responsive: Optimized for all screen sizes and devices

-Technologies 🛠️
+🛠 Technologies

-HTML5 – Semantic structure
+HTML5 – Semantic markup for structure and accessibility

-CSS3 – Flexbox, Grid, and Media Queries
+CSS3 – Flexbox, Grid, media queries, and animations

-Keyframe Animations – Smooth entrance effects for sections and cards
+Keyframe Animations – Smooth fade-in and slide-up effects

-Fully responsive layout for all screen sizes

-Responsive Breakpoints
+⚡ How to Use

+Download the project files as a ZIP or copy them directly.

+Open index.html in your browser to view the page.

+Customize images, text, and styles as needed.

 1024px – Tablet layout